 The Trust has paid dividends in each quarter since its organization.
 The Trust earns dividends, interest and other income from its investments, and distributes this income (less expenses) to shareholders as dividends.
 These payments are generally made around the end of February, May, August and November.
-The Trust may also realize net capital gains from its investments, and would distribute these gains (net of any losses) to shareholders as capital gain distributions.
-Such distributions, if any, would occur between October 31 and December 31.
+The Trust may also realize net capital gains from its investments, and will distribute these gains (net of any losses) to shareholders as capital gain distributions.
 The last capital gains distribution made by the Trust was in 1998.

-When you open an account, specify on your application how you want to receive your distributions.
+When you open an account, specify on your application how you want to receive your dividends and distributions.
 The following options are available:

-- (1) Reinvestment Option.
+(1) Reinvestment Option.
 Your dividends and capital gains distributions will be automatically invested in additional shares of the Trust.
-If you do not indicate a choice on your application, you will be assigned this option; - (2) Cash/Reinvest Option.
+If you do not indicate a choice on your application, you will be assigned this option;

+(2) Cash/Reinvest Option.
 Your dividends will be paid in cash.
-Your capital gains distributions will be reinvested in additional shares of the Trust; - (3) Cash Option.
+Your capital gains distributions will be reinvested in additional shares of the Trust;

+(3) Cash Option.
 Your dividends and capital gains distributions will be paid in cash.